Skip to content

 TL;DR

-Hub is stateless by design — JWT validation, session state, and relay state are stored in MariaDB and Redis — so horizontal scaling is straightforward: add hub instances behind a load balancer, point them all at the same DB and Redis, and enable sticky sessions.
+Hub persistent state — users, server registry, grants, and audit logs — lives entirely in MariaDB; there is no Redis.
+JWT validation is stateless (HS256, no server-side session store).
+Horizontal scaling is straightforward for the HTTP API: add hub instances behind a load balancer and point them all at the same database.
+The one caveat is the relay: relay tunnel and session state is held in-process by each hub instance (Workerman RelaySessionManager/TunnelManager), so a server's WSS tunnel is bound to the single instance that holds it — use sticky sessions so each server's connection consistently lands on the same instance.
 Database backups use mysqldump with binlog for point-in-time recovery; offsite copies go to S3/R2 with 30-day retention.
 Restore drills should be run quarterly to catch corrupt or incomplete backups before a real disaster.
 RTO target is under 15 minutes with automated failover; RPO is under 4 hours.

 MetricTarget